HuttonLandSystems/IACS_dataload2019/README.md

 However, for the Hutton to use this data for future analysis, it has to undergo a process of cleaning to correct errors and redundant data.
 The following sections enumerate the errors found and processes undertaken by which to fix them.

-The script in its entirety in included as an annex at the end of this document.
-A repository with associated files of the data load process exists at https://github.com/giannalogy/IACS_dataload2019.
+The scripts are included in a repository with associated files of the data load process at https://github.com/giannalogy/IACS_dataload2019.

 ### Preliminary Data Elimination
 From the very first steps, it was obvious there were some straightforward errors with the data which could be quickly eliminated.